Kelly Shoppach: College career

-Career
+Professional career

 Boston Red Sox

-The Boston Red Sox selected Shoppach in the second round of the 2001 Major League Baseball Draft.
-In 2004, playing for the Pawtucket Red Sox in the Class AAA International League, Shoppach appeared in a career-best 101 games behind the plate for Pawtucket and threw out 35 of 101 potential base stealers (34.7 percent) on his way to a spot on the International League's end-of-season All-Star Team.
+The Boston Red Sox selected Shoppach in the second round (48th overall) of the 2001 Major League Baseball draft.
+He made his professional debut in 2002 for the Single-A Sarasota Red Sox, batting .271 with 10 home runs and 66 RBI in 116 games.
+Shoppach was promoted to the Double-A Portland Sea Dogs in 2003, and hit .282 with 12 home runs and 60 RBI in 92 games.
+In 2004, playing for the Triple-A Pawtucket Red Sox in the International League, Shoppach appeared in a career-best 101 games behind the plate for Pawtucket and threw out 35 of 101 potential base stealers (34.7 percent) on his way to a spot on the International League's end-of-season All-Star Team.
 He also set a single-season home run record for Pawtucket catchers with 21 and also hit one as a designated hitter.
 His 22 homers matched his previous career total over two years and 208 games.
-Shoppach added career bests with 62 runs scored and a .461 slugging percentage.47 of his 93 hits (51 percent) went for extra bases.
+Shoppach added career bests with 62 runs scored and a .461 slugging percentage.
+47 of his 93 hits (51 percent) went for extra bases.